Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

   There is nothing special about the filename ``mymodel.py``.
-A project may have many models throughout its codebase in arbitrarily named files.
-Files implementing models often have ``model`` in their filenames or they may live in a Python subpackage of your application package named ``models`` (as we've done in this tutorial), but this is only by convention.
+A project may have many models throughout its codebase in arbitrarily named modules.
+Modules implementing models often have ``model`` in their names or they may live in a Python subpackage of your application package named ``models`` (as we've done in this tutorial), but this is only a convention and not a requirement.

-Open the ``tutorial/tutorial/models/mymodel.py`` file and edit it to look like the following:
+Open the ``tutorial/models/mymodel.py`` file and edit it to look like the following:

 .. literalinclude:: src/models/tutorial/models/mymodel.py